jpmorganchase/jpmc-qcware-deephedging/README.md

-# JPMC & QCWare Deep Hedging
+# Code for paper "Quantum Deep Hedging"

-A collaborative research project with source code to be released as an open source archived repo on paper publication.
+This repository contains the code used to produce results in the paper "Quantum Deep Hedging" (arXiv:2303.16585).

 ## Reproducing the results in the manuscript